Shopify/unity-buy-sdk/README.md

 - [How to contribute](CONTRIBUTING.md)
 - [How to Test](TESTING.md)

-## Using the Shopify SDK for Unity in Unity
+## Using the Shopify SDK for Unity

 By following the steps below you'll install the Shopify SDK for Unity into your Unity project using the [shopify-buy.unitypackage](https://github.com/Shopify/unity-buy-sdk/raw/master/shopify-buy.unitypackage):